jakeprice-me/miniflux-block/README.md

 ## Configuration File

-You must create a file named `config.yml`, which should contain values for the following keys.
+You must create a file named `config.yml` which contains the key/values below.
+A commented example file named `config_template.yml` is also provided in the repository.

 ```yaml
 miniflux_api_token: <api-token-value>